 Affectionate, loyal and fun loving, the Boxer can be a terrific family pet and companion.
 With their dignified stance and strong work ethic anyone looking for a happy, hard working canine pal is bound to fall in love with the Boxer.
 Unfortunately this breed is often diagnosed with mast cell tumors which is a form of slow growing cancer most often found on the skin.

 Poodles are athletic, eager and extremely smart!
 Not only that, they come in three sizes, so there's a perfect poodle for every dog lover.
 Poodles present an unusual case when it comes to cancer; standard poodles face an increased risk of squamous cell carcinoma of the digit.
 Strangely, this very aggressive form of cancer found on the dog's toes is often diagnosed in dark color poodles but almost never found in light colored poodles.

 Choosing Your New Pet

 Ultimately, whatever breed of dog you decide on will come with its own host of personality characteristics and its own unique predetermined risk for a number of deadly diseases, including cancer.
 If the breed you choose has a higher than average risk of cancer, take the time to learn about the puppy's genetic background before purchasing in order to try and mitigate the risk of your pet being diagnosed with this potentially deadly disease.

-At Carolina Veterinary Specialists in Huntersville, our board-certified oncologist uses advanced diagnostics and treatments to provide the best possible care to pets with cancer.
-If your pet has been diagnosed with cancer, ask your primary care veterinarian for a referral to see our veterinary oncologist.
+At Carolina Veterinary Specialists, our board-certified oncologists uses advanced diagnostics and treatments to provide the best possible care to pets with cancer.
+If your pet has been diagnosed with cancer, ask your primary care veterinarian for a referral.